Expand mobile version menu

 Zimmerman became interested in the trades when she was a child.
 She always enjoyed using tools, and when she observed construction workers outside in the fresh air, she thought she might like to do something similar.

-She started working as a metal inspector in 1991.
+She started out working as a metal inspector.
 When a position as an apprentice for a pipe and steamfitter opened up, she applied and was accepted.

 "You work alongside a journeyman pipefitter for four years and you go to school one night a week to study pipefitting courses."

-She became a journeyman pipefitter in 1995.
-Since then, Zimmerman has continued with her education.
+Since becoming a journeyman pipefitter, Zimmerman has continued with her education.
 She now has an associate's degree in industrial pipefitting and a bachelor's degree in industrial technology.
 The latter is an engineering management degree.

 The work is heavy, dirty and greasy.
 "I'm five feet two inches tall and I weigh 108 pounds.
 But I have no problems doing most of the work.
 If you're small, you just get a bigger wrench," adds Zimmerman.